Ride-The-Lightning/RTL/README.md

 ## Execution
 Make sure you are in the RTL directory, where the application was built.

-Locate the complete path of the readable macroon file on your pi.
+Locate the complete path of the readable macroon file (admin.macroon) on your node.

 If you followed the guide above, it should be `/home/admin/.lnd`.